I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbcamdi/ns-usbcamdi-_usbcamd_device_data.md

 Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_stop_capture_routine.md">CamStopCapture</a> callback function.
 This entry point is required.

-`CamUnInitialize`
+`CamConfigure`

-Pointer to the camera minidriver defined <a href="https://msdn.microsoft.com/library/windows/hardware/ff557646">CamUnInitialize</a> callback function.
+Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_configure_routine.md">CamConfigure</a> callback function.
 This entry point is required.

-`Sig`

-Reserved.
-Do not use.
+`CamSaveState`

+Pointer to the camera minidriver defined <a href="https://msdn.microsoft.com/library/windows/hardware/ff557635">CamSaveState</a> callback function.
+This is an optional entry point.
+If the minidriver does not implement this function, it must point to an empty function.

+`CamRestoreState`

+Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_state_routine.md">CamRestoreState</a> callback function.
+This is an optional entry point.
+If the minidriver does not implement this function, it must point to an empty function.

+`CamAllocateBandwidth`

+Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_allocate_bw_routine.md">CamAllocateBandwidth</a> callback function.
+This entry point is required.

+`CamFreeBandwidth`

+Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_free_bw_routine.md">CamFreeBandwidth</a> callback function.
+This entry point is required.

 ## Remarks
 A camera minidriver passes a USBCAMD_DEVICE_DATA structure to USBCAMD as a parameter to the USBCAMD library routine <a href="..\usbcamdi\nf-usbcamdi-usbcamd_adapterreceivepacket.md">USBCAMD_AdapterReceivePacket</a> in the original USBCAMD.